-Orion is perhaps the most recognizable of all constellations, and as well as containing two of the night sky’s brightest stars, Rigel and Betelgeuse, it also straddles the celestial equator, meaning that it can be seen throughout most of the world, except near to the planet’s polar extremities.
-It is no wonder, then, that this picturesque constellation containing several asterisms has been revered since ancient times and has various colorful myths associated with it.
+Orion is perhaps the most recognizable of all constellations, and contains two of the night sky’s brightest stars, Rigel and Betelgeuse.
+The Orion constellation also straddles the celestial equator, meaning that it can be seen throughout most of the world, except near to the planet’s polar extremities.
+It is no wonder, then, that this picturesque constellation has been revered since ancient times and has various colorful myths associated with it.
+So, without further ado, let’s take a look at some famous Orion constellation myths associated with this beautiful heavenly object.

 The constellation of Orion is named after the legendary hunter from Greek mythology, and can be seen in the sky from November to early May by observers situated between latitude of +85° and -75°.
 It is the 26th largest of the 88 constellations, with its celestial neighbors including such recognizable constellations as Taurus, Canis Major, Canis Minor and Gemini, as well as Lepus and Eridanus.
 Orion lies along the plane of the Milky Way, and in addition to containing two of the top 10 brightest stars, namely Rigel (6th) and Betelgeuse (8th), it is famous for its alignment of three bright stars (Mintaka, Alnilam, Alnitak) which form the asterism known as Orion’s Belt.
 Hanging from the giant’s belt is another asterism called Orion’s Sword, consisting of the stars Theta Orionis and Iota Orionis, with the bright Orion Nebula (M42) located between them.